Conchi Ríos: Biography

 Ríos was born in the Region of Murcia in 1991.
 Her grandparents learnt of her ambition to be a bullfighter when she was 15.
-Her grandfather had taken her to the local bull ring.
+Her grandfather had taken her to the local bullring.
 He tested her ambition by taking her to see a calf but she showed no fear, only interest.

 She made her debut in public at a bullfight on 23 September 2007.
 She first appeared as a picador in 2009 supporting Luis Miguel Casares ("El Nico").
 She first appeared at Las Ventas in Madrid in 2011 on a bill that included Simon Lopez, Jimenez Fortes and José Cruz.
 In 2011 she was the first woman to take two ears off a bull but this was not a victory as for three years she did not have another bullfight.
 She spent time in education but she feared that despite her ambition she might work in a supermarket.
 She ended up bullfighting in Peru where there are less restrictions on the sport.

 In 2015, she was one of one only six female bullfighters in a national list of 825.

 In 2016, she appeared with the veteran bullfighter El Cordobés and Antonio Puerta in Cehegín in Murcia.